grommet/grommet/CONTRIBUTING.md

 We review issues and pull requests on a weekly basis (sometimes more frequently).
 If you feel we missed yours don’t hesitate to ping us on [Slack][slack community]!

+## Testing Your Code

+1. you can test your code locally along with your changes using: `yarn storybook` or `npm run storybook`.
+This will open the storybook in your browser .

 ## Contributing to the Documentation